Kotlin/dokka/docs/src/doc/docs/developer_guide/workflow.md

     If you previously ran Dokka with daemons and you are already encountering problems with it, try killing gradle daemons.
 For instance, via `pkill -f gradle.*daemon`

-In case you're experiencing need to debug some other part of the build - consult the official Gradle tutorials on [Troubleshooting Builds](https://docs.gradle.org/current/userguide/troubleshooting.html).
+In case you need to debug some other part of the build - consult the official Gradle tutorials on [Troubleshooting Builds](https://docs.gradle.org/current/userguide/troubleshooting.html).